bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Overview
 When in location-enabled state, the accessory SHALL advertise a Bluetooth LE format, denoted the location-enabled Bluetooth advertisement payload, that is recognizable to the platforms.

+The primary purpose of the advertisement in the context of this specification is to allow the detection of unwanted location trackers.
+All accessories in scope of this document are associated with an owner.
+The advertisement MUST allow the owner’s platform to reliably recognize the owner's associated accessories, that is a critical signal to distinguish unwanted trackers from expected ones.
+False alerts associated to owned or expected accessories may otherwise desensitize users, leading them to miss relevant ones.

 ###  Location-enabled advertisement payload format
 The payload format is defined in {{table-payload-format}}